 A system that will reach considerable powers that can reach a maximum of 3.75 MW (3,000 A at 1,250 V), enough to recharge a 62.5 kWh battery in just one minute.
 In 5 minutes, it will be able to recover 312 kWh, while in a session of between 15 and 20 minutes, it would be about 937 to 1,250 kWh, according to the promoters of the format.

 “We believe that the decarbonization of aviation is both urgent and inevitable,” said Daniel Wiegand, CEO, and Co-Founder of Lilium.
 “Making sure we have the right charging infrastructure will play a crucial role in enabling our high-speed regional air network by allowing quick and efficient charging.
 We are proud to be working with ABB, who bring decades of experience in electrification and software, to set the charging industry standard for electric aviation.”

 The regional air network will be made up of a series of vertiports with multiple parking bays and high-power charging points.
-The MegaWatt fast-charging system will allow direct current (DC) charging of up to 1000 kW and can also be used for heavy-duty vehicles, such as cars, buses, and trucks, as well as vertical take-off vehicles such as Lilium’s.
-In the development of the MCS, ABB and Lilium plan to adhere to the relevant standards that support interoperability.
+The MegaWatt fast-charging system will allow direct current (DC) charging of up to 1000 kW.
+It can also be used for heavy-duty vehicles, such as cars, buses, and trucks, as well as vertical take-off vehicles, such as Lilium’s.
+In the development of the MCS, ABB, and Lilium plan to adhere to the relevant standards that support interoperability.